 There’s really not a bad time to go stargazing around Salt Lake City.
 Each season has its advantages and disadvantages.

 The skies are clearest during the winter months, but the nights can also be unbearably cold during this time.
 Spring and autumn are the most comfortable time to watch the stars.
 However, summer is when most astronomical groups have their events.
-Either way, keep in mind that nights will be cold no matter what time of year you go.
+Either way, keep in mind that nights will be chilly no matter what time of year you go.

 Can You See the Milky Way in Salt Lake City?